pycage/shellfish/doc/tutorial/layout-visible.md

 The default value for `visible` is `true`.

-If an element containing child elements becomes invisible, the child elements become invisible as well, even though their `visible` property is `true`.
+If an element containing child elements becomes invisible, the child elements become invisible as well, even though their `visible` property was `true`.

 ```
 Document {